Aminah felt hopeless — she was losing her sons.

 He was taught to be afraid of God; you gave access for him to learn the truth about Jesus.

-Although Zehra was ostracized, she trusted God had a bigger plan
+Zehra gave the ring back—but trusted God had a bigger plan

-Public shame can follow a woman for years when she breaks off a marriage engagement in the Middle East and Central Asia.
+Public shame can follow a woman for years when she breaks off a marriage engagement in Central Asia.